 - Opening hours: Tuesday to Sunday, 8:15 am – 6:50 pm.

-- Ticket office closes at 6:05 pm, and museum starts closing down at 6:35 pm.
+- Ticket office closes at 6:05 p.m. and the museum starts closing down at 6:35 pm.

 - The museum is closed: every Monday, January 1, May 1, December 25.